zenthcloud/sip-server/README.md

 ## 📦 Part of the Zenth Cloud Stack

-Zenth SIP Server is part of the sovereign and ethical Zenth Cloud suite, and integrates seamlessly with:
+Zenko VoIP Server is part of the sovereign and ethical Zenth Cloud suite, and integrates seamlessly with:

 - `ldap-server` – User directory
 - `panel-server` – Web administration interface